What is the Civil Disobedience Movement?

 The Congress Session of Lahore, 1929 elected Jawaharlal Nehru as the President of Congress.
 A resolution announcing that full independence was India's goal was passed at this session of the Congress.
 India demanded full independence.
 Indians were excited and were looking upto Gandhi to be the torch bearer.
 Gandhi launched the Salt Satyagraha Movement.

 The Civil Disobedience Movement began by breaking the salt law.
-The Government had put an excise tax on salt which brought an enormous amount of money to the treasury.
+The Government had put an excise tax on salt, which brought an enormous amount of money to the treasury.
 The government had a monopoly on manufacturing salt.
 The India Salt Act of 1882 gave the government monopoly over the collection and manufacture of salt.
-The salt tax was to be attacked and salt laws were to be broken.
-The Salt Satyagraha ended on April 5 at Dandi village, where Gandhi gave a signal to all Indians to manufacture salt illegally.
+The salt tax was to be attacked, and salt laws were to be broken.
+The Salt Satyagraha ended on April 5 at Dandi village, where Gandhi signaled all Indians to manufacture salt illegally.
 He wanted the people to break the salt law openly and to prepare themselves for non-violent resistance to police action.

-Through the Salt Satyagraha Movement, the programme of the movement was:
+Through the Salt Satyagraha Civil Disobedience Movement, the programme of the movement was:

 - Salt law should be violated everywhere.

 - No taxes should be paid to the government.